Configure bot settings and guardrails

 Toggle on one or both options:

-• You can enable Input Checking to activate content-moderation filters, sexual content, harassment, hate, and dangerous content, and set each filter’s strictness by selecting Block Most.
+You can enable Input Checking to activate content-moderation filters, sexual content, harassment, hate, and dangerous content.
+Each filter is adjustable with intuitive slider controls, giving users fine-grained control over moderation thresholds.

 Jailbreak Detection – looks for prompt-injection patterns that try to override your system instructions and blocks or sanitizes the request/response.